What Does a Package Handler Do?

 Package handlers handle all aspects of parcels, from assembling, filling, sealing, scanning, and loading on trucks for delivery.
-They inspect packages to make sure they contain the correct products or materials and track items to ensure they are delivered safely in a timely manner.
-A package handler must have an expert eye for detail and be able to follow written and verbal instructions to pack, seal, and load packages quickly and efficiently.
+They inspect packages to make sure they contain the correct products or materials and track items to ensure they are delivered safely and promptly.
+A package handler must have a great eye for detail and be able to follow written and verbal instructions to pack, seal, and load packages quickly and efficiently.
 They must be able to use scanners to read labels for tracking purposes.

 An individual who enjoys fast paced, physical production environment while developing new skills in the commerce industry.
 You are a hard-working and vital contributor to our company’s success in meeting productivity standards and customer satisfaction ratings.

 - Fill client orders while maintaining daily quality and production targets by using an RF Scanner to pick products

 - Ship client orders per customer specifications for previously picked products

 - The ability to be dependable and reliable

 - A basic enough understanding of English to be able to understand and follow safety and other operational directions communicated in English, irrespective of your native language